 This project will apply the available baseline of genetic information representing Chinook salmon populations within the Copper River drainage, around the Gulf of Alaska, and in southern areas to estimate the relative stock compositions of Chinook salmon harvests in the commercial fishery in the Copper River District from 2013 to 2016.
 It will also screen for possible coded wire tagged fish captured in the fishery.
 This project may continue into 2018 with the same objectives.

-The Division of Subsistence will investigate the local and traditional knowledge of Chinook salmon in the Copper River.
+The Subsistence Section will investigate the local and traditional knowledge of Chinook salmon in the Copper River.
 The relationship between households’ involvement in commercial fishing and harvests of Copper River Chinook salmon and other resources for home use in Cordova will be studied.
 Research methods will include a systematic household survey, key respondent interviewing, and participant observation.
 Results will include estimates of the number of salmon retained from commercial harvests for home use (the “home pack”), and an evaluation of current administrative procedures for estimating this harvest.
 Local and traditional knowledge about Copper River Chinook salmon will also be collected during interviews.